LEARN TO ROW

 The Club usually runs 2 courses each year from our club house on Chambers Island.

 Our Learn-to-Row program provides the fundamentals of how to row competently and safely.
-The program follows guidelines set by Rowing Queensland and the lessons are conducted voluntarily by experienced club members who are certified as Rowing Australia Coaches.
+The program follows guidelines set by Rowing Queensland and the lessons are conducted voluntarily by experienced club members.

-We hope that you would wish to continue rowing on conclusion of the course and if so, you may join our Club and receive on-going coaching, to attain higher levels of performance or simply to enjoy recreational rowing.
+We hope that you would wish to continue rowing on conclusion of the course and if so, you may join our Club for an 8 week transitional period to improve on technique and intergrate into the club.

 Where: Chambers Island, Maroochydore on the Maroochy River.
 Take the footbridge across to the island at the traffic lights on Bradman Avenue near Swan Boat Hire.